dushanka-dev/perfumes-stock/README.md

 Perfume Stock is a Inventory app designed for businesses which handles inventory on day to day basis.

 The inspiration for this app came from a friend of mine who work for a Luxury French perfume company.
-She work as a Sales Manager and she encounters certain tasks which she does everyday, very reptetive.
+She work as a Sales Manager.
+Every day she performs same reptetive tasks.

 Perfume Stock App was born.

-Stock App has four main programs: Add Daily Sales, View Current Stock, View Warehouse Stock and Sell-Through Rate.
+Perfume Stock App has four main features: Add Sales Units, View Current Stock, View Warehouse Stock and Sell-Through Rate.

 The app is connected to Google sheets via API.
 Google sheets include: Daily sales sheet, store stock sheet and Warehouse stock sheet.